By continuing to visit this website, you agree to our privacy policy and use of cookies.

 min read

-This deployment marks the culmination of a design and development project funded by the Gates Foundation that began earlier this year.
-The integrated AI solution now connects the Bank of Namibia (BON), Namibia Financial Institutions Supervisory Authority (NAMFISA), Communications Regulatory Authority of Namibia (CRAN), and the Instant Payments Namibia (IPN) into a unified citizen support platform.
+This deployment marks the culmination of a comprehensive design and development project funded by the Gates Foundation that began earlier this year.
+The integrated AI solution now connects Bank of Namibia (BON), Namibia Financial Institutions Supervisory Authority (NAMFISA), and Communications Regulatory Authority of Namibia (CRAN) into a unified citizen support platform that speaks Afrikaans, English, German, and Oshiwambo – starting with the most-spoken Kwanyama dialect.

-Gates Foundation Senior Program Officer Anna Wallace said: "The Foundation is investing in consumer protection AI tools to build trust in digital services for the lowest-income communities.
-Through these projects, we aim to demonstrate the value of automated grievance redress for citizens, regulators, and governments — and spark wider adoption across emerging markets."
+Gates Foundation Senior Program Officer Jeremiah Grossman said: "The foundation is investing in consumer protection AI tools to build trust in digital services for the lowest-income communities.
+Through these projects, we aim to demonstrate the value of automated grievance redress for citizens, regulators, and governments – and spark wider adoption across emerging markets."

-Following the project’s diagnostic and design phases earlier this year, Proto has implemented the unified complaints management framework and taxonomy to power the AI dialogue, data architecture, and complaints resolution workflows across the agencies.
+Following the project’s diagnostic and design phases earlier this year, Proto implemented a unified complaints management framework and system blueprint to power the AI dialogue, data architecture, and complaints resolution workflows across BON, NAMFISA, and CRAN.

-• Voice & text AI tailored to Namibian languages, starting with Oshiwambo, built on ProtoAI and fine-tuned beyond generic LLM capabilities.
+• Voice & text AI tailored to Namibian languages, starting with Oshiwambo, built on ProtoAI and fine-tuned beyond generic large language model capabilities.

 • Data protection measures such as on-premise hosting and enterprise-grade security standards.